 I arrived at 5.50 as I didn’t know any of the above and quickly sussed there were a lot of people ordering cocktails – because I knew I wouldn’t be able to cope with standing up that high, I had to get a seat – so I got tactical and just ordered a glass of wine figuring they’d pour that super fast.
 I had my drink and had paid for it within five minutes while the couple who had come up in the lift with me were still perusing the cocktail menu.

-Actually, I thought the bar prices at Heli Lounge bar were pretty cheap – which considering the view I was impressed by.
+Actually, I thought the bar prices at were pretty cheap – which considering the view I was impressed by.

-Happy Hour at Heli Lounge Bar KL is between 5-9pm and at that point, a glass of wine or pint of Tiger, Heineken or Guinness will cost 30MR (about AUD$8 or £5) – they also have a selection of cocktails for the same price during Happy Hour,
+Happy Hour is between 5-9pm and at that point, a glass of wine or pint of Tiger, Heineken or Guinness will cost 30MR (about AUD$8 or £5) – they also have a selection of cocktails for the same price during Happy Hour,